How to Clean Garage Floor in Different Ways?

 Vinegar is very useful in removing rust stains.
 It is cheap and readily available in almost all stores nearby.
 Pour vinegar on the stain and let it act on it for about 5 minutes.
 You can see a slight effervescence which means that vinegar is dissolving the rust.

 If needed, add some more vinegar to the rusted area.
 After 5 to 10 minutes, use the scrubber or deck brush and clean the area.
-You can wash with water as well.
+You can wash with warm water as well.

 Oxalic acid is also useful in removing rust stains.
 Pour oxalic acid on the rust stain and let it soak for about 5 minutes.
 Wash it off with water once you see that the acid has dissolved the rust stain.